Pikix

 Prepare your footage

-Compress your footage to the k2x format
+Compress your footage to the k17 format

-Edit your playlists (using the built in tool)
+Edit your playlists

 From Pikix Start screen, choose "edit playlist" and press B.